Trachelospermum asiaticum

 Trachelospermum asiaticum, the Asiatic jasmine, is a species of flowering plant in the family Apocynaceae and it is native to Asia.
 Its flowers resemble stars, so it is also referred to as yellow star jasmine or Asian star jasmine.
 This is a fast growing evergreen vine, often used to cover fences, walls, and similar surfaces.
 It is heat- and cold- tolerant, and grows even in shady areas.

 Etymology

 The Latin specific epithet asiaticum means "from Asia".

 It was first described by Philipp Franz von Siebold and Joseph Gerhard Zuccarini in 1846.
 Bavarian physician and naturalist Siebold spent time in Japan between 1823 and 1829.
-Back in Germany with his collections, he was assisted by Zuccarini, professor of botany at the University of Munich to describe this plant under its original name of Malouetia asiatica (1846).
+Back in Germany with his collections, he was assisted by Zuccarini, professor of botany at LMU Munich to describe this plant under its original name of Malouetia asiatica (1846).

 Description

 Growing to 6 m tall, Trachelospermum asiaticum is a woody, evergreen climber with glossy, leathery leaves and strongly scented cream-coloured flowers in summer.
 The stems, when cut, exude a milky white latex.
 The leaves are simple and opposite, persistent, borne by a petiole 2–10 mm, with an elliptic limb, narrowly ovate, 2–10 x 1–5 cm, membranous.
 Glossy green leaves have a brown-orange tinge stained reddish during the winter.
 The hardiest Trachelospermum species, this plant can be grown in temperate areas against a sheltered wall or fence.
 It has been known to spread rapidly, and can take over large areas very rapidly.